-Intangible right-to-use software arrangements of \$836,624 have been recorded in capital assets.
-Due to the implementation of GASB Statement No. 96, these arrangements for software met the criteria of a SBITA; thus, requiring it to be recorded by the System as intangible assets and a SBITA liability.
+Intangible ROU software arrangements of \$988,803 have been recorded in capital assets.
+Due to GASB Statement No. 96, these arrangements for software met the criteria of a SBITA; thus, requiring it to be recorded by the System as intangible assets and a SBITA liability.
 See Note 6 for additional details regarding these subscription arrangements.
 In addition to the SBITA liability, additional payments are made to CSA throughout the year for variable charges based on monthly usage.
 These are not considered to be part of the SBITA liability and are expensed as incurred.

-A summary of the principal and interest amounts to maturity on the SBITA arrangements as of June 30, 2023 is as follows:
+A summary of the principal and interest amounts to maturity on the SBITA arrangements as of June 30, 2024 is as follows: